prefix-dev/reproducible-builds/README.md

 * `check` checks the database which recipes are reproducible.
 Note, that you can use the `--force` flag to force a rebuild of the recipe.

-There is also the following task for converting recipes:
+There is also the following task for **converting recipes**:
 * `convert-recipe` that converts a `conda-build` `meta.yaml` to a `rattler-build` `recipe.yaml`.

-A static html page is generated with the results of the builds, this can be found in the `docs` folder. to create the html page run the following task:
+A static html page is generated with the results of the builds, this can be found in the `docs` folder. to **create the html** page run the following task:
 * `generate-html` to generate the html page.
+* `serve-html` to serve the html page.
+This will generate the html page first.

 Testing the repository can be done by running the following task:
 * `test` to run the pytests.

 #### Using the Python CLI directly 🐍
 Sometimes, the tasks do not cover the full functionality of the CLI.
 In such cases, you can use the CLI directly.
 Make sure that the environment has been installed using `pixi install` or by running one of the tasks.